 The aim of NHMDE is to motivate people individually and collectively to ensure that the horrendous crimes of racism and victimisation committed during the Holocaust and more recent genocides are neither forgotten, nor repeated.
 We aim to achieve excellence with sensitivity.

-NHMDE provides a unique opportunity for young people to meet a Holocaust survivor, hear their testimony and work in small groups with trained facilitators to explore the historic context.
+NHMDE provides a unique opportunity for young people to meet a Holocaust survivor and/or one of their descendants, hear their testimony and work in small groups with trained facilitators to explore the historic context.